mezeer/pythonMath/README.md

 # pythonMath
-This is a repo for my python projects that focus on math
+This is a repo for my python projects that focus on math problems and functions.